The Best Tool Boxes of 2024 for Weekend DIYers, Tested

 Q. How do you clean a tool box?

-Clean your tool box with a degreaser or dishwashing detergent.
-Just make sure that the tool box is dry before restoring the tools to the box.
+Clean your tool box with a degreaser or dishwashing detergent, and make sure that the tool box is completely dry before replacing the tools in the box.